-- our ability to provide acceptable evidence of safety and efficacy; - availability, relative cost and relative efficacy of alternative and competing treatments; - the effectiveness of our marketing and distribution strategy to, among others, hospitals, surgery centers, physicians and/or pharmacists; - prevalence of the surgical procedure or condition for which the product is approved; - acceptance by physicians of each product as a safe and effective treatment; - perceived advantages over alternative treatments; - relative convenience and ease of administration;

-- the availability of adequate reimbursement by third parties; - the prevalence and severity of adverse side effects; - publicity concerning our products or competing products and treatments; and - our ability to obtain sufficient third-party reimbursement for our products.
+- our ability to provide acceptable evidence of safety and efficacy; - availability, relative cost and relative efficacy of alternative and competing treatments; - the effectiveness of our marketing and distribution strategy to, among others, hospitals, surgery centers, physicians and/or pharmacists; - prevalence of the surgical procedure or condition for which the product is approved; - acceptance by physicians of each product as a safe and effective treatment; - perceived advantages over alternative treatments; - relative convenience and ease of administration; - the availability of adequate reimbursement by third parties; - the prevalence and severity of adverse side effects; - publicity concerning our products or competing products and treatments; and - our ability to obtain sufficient third-party reimbursement for our products.

 The number of operations in which our PharmacoSurgery products, if approved, would be used may be significantly less than the total number of operations performed according to the market data obtained from industry sources.
-If our lead product candidate OMS103HP or future product candidates do not become widely accepted by physicians, patients, third-party payors and other members of the medical community, it is unlikely that we will ever become profitable, and if we are unable to increase market penetration of OMS103HP or our other product candidates, our growth will be significantly harmed.
+If our product candidates do not become widely accepted by physicians, patients, third-party payors and other members of the medical community, it is unlikely that we will ever become profitable, and if we are unable to increase market penetration of our product candidates, our growth will be significantly harmed.